 - Know your acid-base disorders backwards and forwards.
 Acid-base is so extremely important; not just for pulmonology but for metabolism, renal, and much more.
 It will pop up everywhere in medicine – on boards AND in your future practice.

-- Here is a good acid-base tutorial that gives you a step-wise approach to solving problems.
+- Here is a good acid-base tutorial to get started.

 - Personally, I solve all acid-base problems using the formula CO2 + H2O ↔ H+ + HCO3– and the premise of Le Châtelier’s Principle.
 I do it in my head now, but when I was originally learning it I wrote it out and drew arrows every time until I became comfortable with it.
 For example, in respiratory acidosis, hypoventilation causes high CO2; increased CO2 shifts the equation to the right causing an increase in H+ and HCO3– (bicarbonate).